 - The tribute gift information page should link to a secure credit card processor to easily accept donations online.

 A great way to help interested parties understand the impact of their donation is to set-up tribute gift packages or tiers.
-For example, International Rescue Committee gives options, such as supporting a year of school for a refugee for just $8 or purchasing an emergency kit for a crisis for $60.
+For example, the International Rescue Committee gives options, such as supporting a year of school for a refugee for just $8 or purchasing an emergency kit for a crisis for $60.

 Our Free Donations Software Supports Tribute Giving